Favourited 703 times

 2 bedrooms in house, 2 rustic bunkhouses, plenty of room for tent camping and vehicle camping

-Guests should bring towel and their own toiletry items.
+Guests should bring towels and their own toiletry items.

 *As stated here on the Workaway site, it is up to you to organize your travel arrangements & arrange your travel visas.

 For people without their own means of transportation: to get to the farm-->nearest airport-Myrtle Beach, SC(1 hour drive)--nearest train station-Dillon, SC(45 minute drive), nearest bus station--Whiteville, NC(20 minute drive).

 I can arrange your pick up and travel to the farm ONLY from Myrtle Beach, Whiteville or Dillon, unless other arrangements have been agreed to beforehand--thanks.

 **If you need to be picked up & dropped off from these places, a fee will be charged.
 Ask when arranging your stay how much the fee for transportation will be.**